GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Mechanical_Bride_Folklore_1951.md

 * [year 1988 Power of Myth book, page 243](https://books.google.com/books?id=cM5vDwAAQBAJ&pg=PA243&dq=%22So+love+is+not+love+in+general,+it+is+love+for+that+woman?%22&hl=en&newbks=1&newbks_redir=1&sa=X) ...
 BILL MOYERS: So love is not love in general, it is love for that woman?
 CAMPBELL: For **that one** woman.
 That’s right.
 MOYERS: Why do you think we fall **in love with one person and not another**?
 CAMPBELL: Well, I wouldn’t be one to say.
 It’s a very mysterious thing, that electric thing that happens, and then the agony that can follow.
 The troubadours celebrate the agony of the love...

+Back to 1951 book

+* "Ours is the first age in which many thousands of the best-trained individual minds have made it a full-time business to get inside **the collective public mind**," McLuhan writes in his preface to the book.
+He believes the modern "helpless state engendered by prolonged mental rutting is the effect of many ads and **much entertainment** alike."